nicholascornia89/faam/scripts/documentation.md

 - [ ] Have a look at [Canopy IIIF](https://github.com/canopy-iiif/canopy-iiif) and [Tropiiify](https://github.com/arkalab/tropiiify) documentations to set up multiple `IIIF base URLs` for the collection.
 - [ ] Assign programmatically UUIDs to each item in tropy using the UUID python library.
 This will become the manifest id later on.
 - [ ] ...

+## Nodegoat scripts

+### TO-DO

+- [ ] Batch import metadata from CSV exports and parse everything into JSON

+## RDF scripts

+- [ ] Map Nodegoat fields into RDF, using appropriate ontologies and vocabularies.
+- [ ] Convert JSON metadata to Turtle (and XML) RDF.
+- [ ] Consider the creation of custom ontology for